dask/dask/docs/source/examples/array-extend.rst

         ----------
         reader: callable
             The function that reads the files
+            The reader should take a filename as an argument and return a numpy array (np.ndarray instance).

         filenames : List[str]
             the names of the files of the same length.